 Let’s dive into each function of the job description to help you write the best job description for your organization:

 Determine where your red lines are for experience.
 This is very important to be fully transparent.
-If you’re having a hard time with specifics, talk with your hiring managers and look at your current employees.
+If you’re having difficulty with specifics, talk with your hiring managers and look at your current employees.
 Figure out how much experience they had when they started and what experience led them to be great at their role.
 They may tell you a different story about how little their previous positions prepared them for the new job.

 Health benefits are not the only thing to address.
-If you have a cell phone, gym or travel reimbursement plan setup, be sure to showcase that here.
-Talk about employee wellness, office amenities and areas to show you care about the people side of the business.
+If you have a cell phone, gym, or travel reimbursement plan set up, be sure to showcase that here.
+Talk about employee wellness, office amenities, and areas to show you care about the people side of the business.

 A few ways to enhance your candidate experience:

 Now that your job description is written and ready to post, we hope you’d kindly consider using VIVAHR to post your job and manage your applicants.
-Don’t forget, you can use our landing page tool to embed images, videos and employee testimonials in one consistent experience.
-Embed your favorite chat widget to chat with candidates in realtime.
+Don’t forget you can use our landing page tool to embed images, videos, and employee testimonials in one consistent experience.
+Embed your favorite chat widget to chat with candidates in real-time.
 Best of luck hiring!